mozilla/experimenter/docs/experimenter/rollouts.md

 ## Launch (cancel)

-A rollout launch review is canceled in Experimenter before it is approved in Experimenter.
-The rollout returns to Idle and the owner can request review again later.
+When a draft rollout has requested review in Experimenter, the review can also be canceled in Experimenter.
+The review can only be canceled before it has been reviewed in Experimenter.

 ```mermaid
     sequenceDiagram